 Remote work injuries qualify for workers' compensation when you can demonstrate two things: the injury occurred during work hours and while performing work-related activities.
-This "course and scope of employment" test applies whether you work in a corporate office or your kitchen table.
+This "course and scope of employment" test applies whether you work in a corporate office or at your kitchen table.

 You must be engaged in work duties when the injury happens.
-Tripping over your laptop cord while walking to a work meeting in another room likely qualifies.
-Tripping over the same cord while getting a snack during your lunch break likely doesn't.
+Tripping over your laptop cord while walking to a work meeting in another room?
+Likely qualifies.
+Tripping over the same cord while getting a snack during your lunch break?
+Likely doesn't.

 California follows this "course and scope of employment" test and has recognized remote work injuries when they occur during work hours and work-related activities.
 New York applies similar standards but requires clear evidence the injury arose out of employment, not personal activities at home.

 The U.S. Bureau of Labor Statistics reported 2.6 million nonfatal workplace injuries and illnesses in private industry in 2021.
-Remote workers face their own set of injury risks, many of which qualify for workers' compensation.
+Remote workers face their own set of risks, many of which qualify for workers' compensation.

 Repetitive stress injuries from work activities may be covered regardless of location.
 The gradual onset doesn't disqualify these claims—you must demonstrate the injury developed from performing your work duties.